c-sanders/BoostAndQtThreads/README.md

 + What it does.

-This suffix rule tells make how to build a Qt moc (`.moc`) file from the corresponding `.hpp` file.
+This suffix rule tells the make utility - hereafter referred to simply as "make", how to build a Qt moc (`.moc`) file from the corresponding `.hpp` file.
 If make finds that a particular `.moc` file is out of date, then it will use this rule to update it.

 + Ascertaining the name of the prerequisite file.

-Once a particular target filename has been passed to this suffix rule, the next thing that the make utility needs to do, is ascertain the name of the prerequisite file which the target file depends upon.
-This task is delegated by the make utility to the suffix rule.
+Once a particular target filename has been passed to this suffix rule, the next thing that make needs to do, is ascertain the name of the prerequisite file which the target file depends upon.
+This task is delegated by make to the suffix rule.
 One problem with this however, is that suffix rules aren't all that powerful - or clever.
 When it comes to ascertaining the name of the prerequisite file, all this suffix rule does is look for a prerequisite file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
 For example, if this suffix rule was passed a target filename of `TestClass.moc`, then all it would do is simply ascertain that it needs to look for a prerequisite file whose